dylanmackenzie/maxis-solver/README.md

 details for the single-threaded case are fairly obvious.
 We reorder the input graph to give "good" vertices lower indices which simplifies the heuristic feasibility operator.
-The heuristic feasibility operator is also specialized for boost's dynamic bitset, it runs about an order of magnitude faster than the naive implementation due to the availability of bitwise operators.
+The heuristic feasibility operator is also specialized for boost's dynamic bitset: it runs about an order of magnitude faster than the naive implementation due to the availability of bitwise operators.
 See src/solver.cpp for more details.
 This requires a custom iterator for a dynamic bitset that allows it to be used with